 - A. A grievance is defined as a dispute by the Union or a covered employee concerning the application or interpretation of a specific provision of this Agreement.
-Grievances may be initiated and pursued in the following manner: - Step 1 An employee may present a grievance, in writing to the employee's immediate manager and the MERC Human Resources Manager for adjustment within seven (7) calendar days of the date on which the events occurred giving rise to the grievance.
-An employee's supervisor shall respond promptly, but in no event more than seven (7) calendar days after receipt of the written grievance. - Step 2 If a written grievance, as outlined in Step 1, has not been settled between the affected employee and the immediate supervisor, the grievance shall again be submitted, in writing, by a Union representative or affected employee to the Director of Operations and MERC Human Resources Manager within twenty-one (21) calendar days of the date on which the events occurred giving rise to the grievance, inclusive of all time provided to processing of the grievance in Step 1 of this procedure.
+In order to resolve workplaces issues the employee alone or with a Union representative is encouraged to meet with the immediate supervisor to discuss a possible resolution.
+If the issue is not resolved, the grievance shall proceed to Step 1.
+The following shall constitute the grievance procedure steps: Grievances may be initiated and pursued in the following manner: - Step 1 An employee may present a grievance, in writing to the employee's immediate manager supervisorand the MERC Human Resources

+Manager for adjustment within seven fifteen (715) calendar days of the date on which the events occurred giving rise to the grievance.

+An employee's supervisor shall respond promptly, but in no event more than seven fifteen (715) calendar days after receipt of the written grievance. - Step 2 If a written grievance, as outlined in Step 1, has not been settled between the affected employee and the immediate supervisor, the grievance shall again be submitted, in writing, by a Union representative or affected employee to the Director of Operations and MERC Human Resources Manager-within twenty-one fifteen (2115) calendar days of the date on which the events occurred giving rise to the grievance, inclusive of all time provided to processing of the grievance in Step 1 of this procedure.
 A written statement of the grievance shall be signed by the aggrieved employee and by a Union representative, and shall include a statement of the specific provisions of the Agreement alleged to have been violated, a brief statement of the facts, and a statement of the relief requested.
-The Employer shall respond to the written grievance, in writing, within fourteen (14) days of its receipt.
+The Employer shall respond to the written grievance, in writing, within fourteen (1415) days of its receipt.

-- Step 3 If the grievance is not settled, the affected employee or union representative may within (10) calendar days of the Employer's Step 2 response, or the date the response was due, refer the grievance to the General Manager or designee.
-The General Manager shall respond within ten (10) calendar days of receipt of the grievance. - Step 4 If the grievance is still unsettled, the Union may, within ten (10) calendar days of the Employer's Step 2 response, or the date such response was due; refer the grievance to a Board of Adjustment, which shall convene to hear the matter.
+- Step 3 If the grievance is not settled, the affected employee or union representative may within fifteen (1015) calendar days of the Employer's Step 2 response, or the date the response was due, refer the grievance to the General ManagerFacility Director or designee.
+The General ManagerFacility Director shall respond within ten fifteen (1015) calendar days of receipt of the grievance. - Step 4 If the grievance is still unsettled, the Union may, within ten (10) calendar days of the Employer's Step 2 response, or the date such response was due; refer the grievance to a Board of Adjustment, which shall convene to hear the matter.